scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         had problems
     -   loading a class format context/chaining lookup caused memory problems when closing the file.
-    -   FontForge would sometimes lose track of script/languages of lookups when reading from a ttf file
+    -   websharpstudios would sometimes lose track of script/languages of lookups when reading from a ttf file
     -   Added a conversion routine from glyph to class format context/chain